Thomasdezeeuw/gaea/README.md

 ## Differences compared to mio

 The main two differences compared to [mio] are:
- - No multi-threaded support.
+ - Focus on single threaded performance.
  - No Windows support.

-The goal of this crate was to reduce the overhead of locks and/or atomic operations, at the cost of not supporting multiple threads.
-This means the usage of this crates, compared to mio, changes to using a single `Poll` instance per thread.
+The goal of this crate was to reduce the overhead of locks and/or atomic operations, at the cost of dropping the multi-threaded user queue.
+This means the usage of this crates, compared to mio, changes to using a single `OsQueue` (`Poll` in mio) per thread.
 Where when using mio you might use a single `Poll` instance for the entire application.

 When reworking the code Windows support was removed because the underlying polling technique provided by the OS differs too much from epoll and kqueue.